NATO cyber defence centre fights tide of hacking attempts

 By Adrian Croft

-MONS, Belgium Crouched behind banks of computer screens flashing data, NATO analysts try to stay ahead of millions of suspected attempts to hack the Western alliance's computer networks, as cyber defence moves to the centre of NATO operations.
+MONS, Belgium, July 10 Crouched behind banks of computer screens flashing data, NATO analysts try to stay ahead of millions of suspected attempts to hack the Western alliance's computer networks, as cyber defence moves to the centre of NATO operations.

 NATO's cyber defence nerve centre, operating from the alliance's operational headquarters at Mons in southern Belgium, monitors potential attacks on NATO computer systems installed at 55 locations around the world.